vendrhub/vendr-documentation/content/docs/payment-providers/reepay/1.0.0/reepay-checkout/getting-started/configuring-reepay.md

 In order for Reepay to notify Vendr of a successful transaction, Reepay makes use of webhook technology to directly send notifications of the changing statuses of a transaction.
 By using webhooks it ensures that the system will always be notified of these status changes, even if the customer decides not to return to the store once a transaction is complete.

 To register a webhook, in the sidebar, click the **Developers** heading and then the **Webhooks** sub heading.
-At the top of the page click the **Configuration** button and next click **Add url** button and enter the Vendr callback URL as follows (replacing the parameters in curly brackets with the corresponding values taken from your store):
+At the top of the page click the **Configuration** button and next click **Add URL** button and enter the Vendr callback URL as follows (replacing the parameters in curly brackets with the corresponding values taken from your store):

 ````
 https://{store_domain}/umbraco/vendr/payment/callback/reepay-checkout/{payment_method_id}/